apache/apex-core/operators/io/file_output_operator.md

 `FSFilterStreamContext` will be explained with compression and encryption.

 ### <a name="teardown"></a>teardown()
-When any operator in a dag fails then the application master invokes `teardown()` for that operator and its downstream operators.
-In `AbstractFileOutputOperator` we have a bunch of open streams in the cache and the operator (acting as hdfs client) holds leases for all the corresponding files.
+When any operator in a DAG fails then the application master invokes `teardown()` for that operator and its downstream operators.
+In `AbstractFileOutputOperator` we have a bunch of open streams in the cache and the operator (acting as HDFS client) holds leases for all the corresponding files.
 It is important to release these leases for clean re-deployment.
 Therefore, we try to close all the open streams in `teardown()`.

 ## Automatic rotation